Paul Runge (serial killer): Stacy Frobel

-The first victim was an acquaintance of Runge's wife: 25-year-old Carol Stream resident Stacy Frobel.
+The first victim was an acquaintance of Runge's wife: 25-year-old Carol Stream, Illinois resident Stacy Frobel.
 On either January 3 or 4, 1995, Frobel had gone to visit Charlene in the couple's Streamwood home, but was never seen alive after that.
 Approximately two weeks later, on January 16, a German Shepherd named Friendly brought a severed leg to its owner's home, which it had found in a field near the border with southern Wisconsin.
 Five days later, the dog also found the other leg.
 DNA tests concluded that it was indeed Stacy Frobel, who was last seen entering the Runge household.

 When she was inside the house, Runge had struck her with a dumbbell, killing Frobel on the spot.
 He then proceeded to place the body in the bathtub, where he dismembered her using a saw, before scattering the remains around northern Illinois and southern Wisconsin.
 For days after the murder, he called in sick at his job at Foot Locker, before eventually quitting.